 Dear Ms. Shenk-Evans,

-You and other representatives of Christian Family Montessori School (the “School”) have raised several concerns regarding the School’s use of facilities at St. Paul’s Church Rock Creek Parish pursuant to the lease between the Vestry of St. Paul’s Church (the “Church”) and the School (the “Lease Agreement”).
-In light of the fact that the operations of the School have been located at St. Paul’s Church Rock Creek Parish for several years, the Church has given much thought and consideration to these concerns.
-We appreciate that the evolving and dynamic nature of the programs operated by the School since it first located at St. Paul’s Church Rock Creek Parish might cause the School to periodically reassess the adequacy of the leased facilities for the School’s purposes.
+First let me say thank you for the time you and your board members took this summer to meet with members of St. Paul’s Rock Creek Parish.
+It was helpful to talk through issues in a detailed way and important to simply spend time creating more relationships between our organizations.
+As a result of those conversations, you and other representatives of Christian Family Montessori School have raised several concerns regarding the School’s use of facilities at St. Paul’s Church Rock Creek Parish, and about the Lease Agreement between St. Paul’s Church (legally, the Vestry) and the School.
+As I hope you know, we are supportive of your school and its mission.
+In light of this, and because of the long-term nature of our rental relationship, the Church has given much thought and consideration to these concerns.
+We appreciate that the evolving and dynamic nature of the programs operated by the School since it first located at the Church might cause the school to periodically reassess the adequacy of the leased space for the School’s purposes.

-The provisions of the executed Lease Agreement, which cover many topics concerning the rights, obligations and conduct of the parties, govern.
-The provisions may not necessarily fully align with the School’s current expectations or assessment of need at any particular time.
-However, the provisions of the Lease Agreement in effect are to be applied in resolving or addressing the issues and concerns raised by the parties.
-A discussion of the application of the provisions of the Lease Agreement to some of the key issues and concerns is below.
+The executed Lease Agreement is what we have used as a guide to our responses, as it is the document that governs our interactions.
+The Lease Agreement may not necessarily fully align with the School’s current expectations or assessment of its needs at any particular time.
+However, the Lease Agreement is the best place to start in resolving or addressing issues and concerns raised by either organization.
+Below, we review elements of the Lease Agreement as they relate to some of the key issues and concerns you have raised.

-• Security Costs.
+• Use + Cost of Building.
 Under the Lease Agreement, the School generally has use of certain portions of the building from 7am to 7pm Mondays through Fridays and 8am to 5pm Saturdays (other than on any December 24th and December 25th).
 In addition, the School may use portions of the building and grounds at other times, to the extent and as provided in the Lease Agreement.

-If the School fails to vacate the premises timely by the end of a day (for example, by 7pm on a Monday), the School may incur additional charges for security costs.
+If the School fails to vacate the premises by the end of a day (for example, by 7pm on a Monday), the School may incur additional charges for security costs.
 The Church has the right to charge the School, under Section 1.04 of the Lease Agreement, for the Church’s security systems or personnel costs incurred for the School’s use of the building and grounds beyond the specified times.
+Effective 30 days from the date of this letter, the Church will charge for security costs any time the School is using leased facility space outside of dates and times agreed to in the Lease.
+The charge will be the Church’s hourly security cost plus a 25% surcharge, billed in quarter-hour increments.

-In order for the School to avoid incurring charges for the Church’s security systems or personnel, the School should vacate the premises timely.
-The Church’s security personnel may begin an inspection of and secure those areas leased to and used by the School after the end of the specified times.
-The School may be charged for such security costs when it does not timely vacate the premises even if other persons are using different portions of the building and grounds after the end of the specified times.
+The Church’s security personnel may begin inspecting and securing areas leased to and used by the School after the end of the specified times.
+The School may be charged for such security costs when it does not vacate the premises in a timely manner, even if other persons are using different portions of the building and grounds after the end of the specified times.